YidaZou/Project/Report.md

 We will communicate via iMessage.

-Algorithms we will use:
+Algorithms we will implement:
-- Sample Sort
+- Sample Sort (MPI + CUDA)
 ```
 function SampleSort(unsortedList, t):  //t = thread count
     //Divide input into samples depending on number of threads